Ganagandharvan: Synopsis

-Kalasadhan Ullas (Mammootty) is a ganamela singer who works for the popular ganamela troupe Kalasadhan for the past 26 years.
-His family consists of his wife Mini (Vanditha Manoharan) and daughter Sowmya.
-However, Ullas's life takes a different turn after a girl named Sandra (Athulya) enters his life for a nefarious purpose.
-How he handles the following incidents from the crux of the story.
+Kalasadhan Ullas is a ganamela singer who has worked for the popular ganamela troupe Kalasadhan for the past 26 years.
+His family consists of his wife Mini and daughter Sowmya.
+However, Ullas's life takes a different turn after a girl named Sandra enters his life for a nefarious purpose.
+How he handles the following incidents forms the crux of the story.

 Cast

 Production

-Ramesh Pisharody announced his second directorial venture was on 1 November 2018 by unveiling the title poster featuring Mammootty.
-It was screened in theatres with Mohanlal-starrer Drama (2018).
+Ramesh Pisharody announced his second directorial venture on 1 November 2018 by unveiling the title poster featuring Mammootty.
+It was screened in theatres alongside the Mohanlal-starrer Drama (2018).
 According to Pisharody, "The film is about the life of a senior singer.
 The character is influenced by some singers I know.
 It's not a fully serious story.
 You can expect some humour as well."
-Newcomer Vanditha was roped in to play one of the female leads.
+Newcomer Vanditha was brought in to play one of the female leads.

-The principal photography of the film began at Kochi on 1 June 2019.
-Mammootty has three getups, one of which has him with a long hair.
-He completed shooting on 22 July 2019.
+The principal photography of the film began in Kochi on 1 June 2019.
+Filming was completed on 22 July 2019.

 Soundtrack

-The music of the film is composed by Deepak Dev while lyrics are written by Rafeeq Ahmed and Santhosh Varma.
+The film's music was composed by Deepak Dev with lyrics written by Rafeeq Ahmed and Santhosh Varma.